 The last time a private or governmental research center surveyed the Egyptian public about their satisfaction with the performance of the government or the president of the state, was in 2016, before the launch of the national economic reform plan.
 These surveys were mainly used as tools in the media war between those who supported and those who opposed the economic reform program, at that time.

-This pushed analysts, in the eastern and the western media, to make wild speculations about the potential of overthrowing El-Sisi leadership via a public revolution similar to the one that ousted Mubarak’s regime from power, in 2011.
-However, a closer examination of the crisis causations, the government performance to contain its consequences, and the traditional dynamism of the Egyptian politics indicate otherwise.
+This pushed analysts, in the Eastern and Western media, to make wild speculations about the potential of overthrowing El-Sisi's leadership via a public revolution similar to the one that ousted Mubarak’s regime from power, in 2011.
+However, a closer examination of the crisis causations, the government's performance to contain its consequences, and the traditional dynamism of Egyptian politics indicate otherwise.

-It is true that the Egyptian people are deeply frustrated by the economic regress, that came at a moment when they should have been harvesting the fruit of the macroeconomic reform program that has been successfully progressing over the past seven years.
+The Egyptian people are indeed deeply frustrated by the economic regress, that came at a moment when they should have been harvesting the fruit of the macroeconomic reform program that has been successfully progressing over the past seven years.
 However, they are not angry at the government or the president.
 The bond of trust between the general public and El-Sisi’s leadership is still intact.
 The grassroots citizens still believe that El-Sisi is not corrupt and that he is sincerely working for their interest, not for the interest of a privileged elite of his own, as was the case under Mubarak.
-The poor, who benefited from El-Sisi’s socio-economic initiatives, such as “Hayah Karima,” know by experience that El-Sisi’s leadership cares for protecting them.
+The poor, who benefited from El-Sisi’s socio-economic initiatives, such as “Hayah Karima,” know by experience that El-Sisi’s leadership cares about protecting them.

 Therefore, the Egyptian government should not allow itself to be dragged by the media claims about the decline of citizen satisfaction rates.
 Up till this moment, there is not a credible survey or data that proves or denies that.
 However, we know for sure that citizens are not angry at the leadership of President El-Sisi.
 Rather, the public citizens are frustrated by the economic retreat.